HeatherDriver/Text-To-Speech-German/README.md

 ## Usage

-Run the tool with a German sentence in quotes:
+Run the tool with a German sentence in quotes, for example:

 ```bash
 python main.py "Ich möchte Kaffee, bitte."